New home starts surge to highest level since 2007 in the Tulsa metro area

 “I’ve never seen the rates people are getting right now.”

 Lower interest rates mean some people can buy a larger home — or a new one — for the same monthly mortgage they paid previously.
-Antis said Shaw Homes has customers who are selling their existing house to buy a new one for a lower monthly payment.
+Antis said Shaw Homes has customers who are selling their existing homes to buy new ones for lower monthly payments.

 But potential buyers have been willing to keep looking.